 40.17 Shift Premium

-Employees will be paid a shift premium of one dollar fifty cents ($1.50) per hour in addition to their base salary rate for all hours worked during evening or night shifts.
-Evening and night shifts are defined as a work shift in which the majority of time is worked on a daily basis between 6:00 p.m. and 6:00 a.m.
+Employees will be paid a shift premium of two dollars and thirty-five cents ($2.35) per hour in addition to their base salary rate for all hours worked during evening or night shifts.
+Evening and night shifts are defined as a work shift in which at least fifty percent (50%) of the shift is worked on a daily basis between 6:00 p.m. and 6:00 a.m.

 An employee assigned to a shift that qualifies for shift premium pay will receive the same shift premium for authorized periods of any paid leave or holidays.